Look around you. How many of your colleagues are wearing neckties?

 I don't know about you but that casts a lot of doubt in my mind as to whether those men truly felt obligated to follow the doctor's orders simply because he wore a lab coat.

-Post Fight Analysis – Are Men's Neckties Obsolete In 2022?
+Post Fight Analysis – Are Men's Neckties Obsolete?

 Both sides put up a strong fight and presented us with some pretty convincing arguments.